nstrayer/D3ManhattanPlots/README.md

 ### Data:

-Make sure your data is a dataframe with one column with the SNP names and another with their corresponding -log10-ed p-values.
+Make sure your data is a dataframe with one column with the SNP names and another with their corresponding p-values.
 You can then specify these to the plotting function.
+If you have already -log10-ed your p-values then set the option `logged = TRUE`.

 ```{r}
 manhattanPlot(d, snps_col = "SNP", pvals_col = "PVal")
 ```

+Two datasets have been included for ease of testing:

+- `sampleVals` are real data from Klein et al.'s 2005 science paper (run `?sampleVals` for more info and citation).
+- `random` which is randomly generated values with one significant snp (according to a bonferroni correction).